disktree/drylungs/content/mailorder.md

 * **World**: 11€

 If you want it priority, insured or with a tracking code add 1€ each.
-With a more than sad heart i present to you the insane prices for shipping a 12" parcel (up to 2kg/3LPs, or 4LPs without bubblerwap, incl. "free" tracking code:
+With a more than sad heart i present to you the insane prices for shipping a 12" parcel (up to 2kg/3LPs, or 4LPs without bubblewrap, incl. "free" tracking code:

 * **Austria**: 5€
 * **Europe**: 11€ (without tracking or insurance - otherwise Zone 1)